EshanJayasundara/OpenTwinDocumentation/README.md

 create a new dashboard</br>
 `Home -> Dashboards`

-And choose InfluxDB as the data source for quering
+choose InfluxDB as the data source for querying and `gauge` as the visualization.
+Add a title.
+Then, apply some overrides to change the `display names` of the gauges. __Don't forget to save the changes.__
 ![queryinfluxdb](./embedded-images/queryinfluxdb.png)

 example query: